crscottau/openshift-stuff/manual/external-secrets/README-akv.md

 `oc new-project eso-demo`

-Create a secret named `test` in AKV and give it some random value, then cCreate a generic secret from the cluster secret store
+Create a secret named `test` in AKV and give it some random value, then create a generic secret from the cluster secret store

 ```yaml
 apiVersion: external-secrets.io/v1beta1